Richard Scrimger

-Richard Scrimger is a Canadian writer who has published fourteen books since 1996.
+Richard Scrimger (born 1957) is a Canadian writer who has published fourteen books since 1996.
 He is best known for his children's literature, but has also written three books for adults: Crosstown, Still Life With Children and Mystical Rose.
 A winner of the Mr. Christie Award (for The Nose From Jupiter) and recipient of dozens of award nominations, Scrimger is a favourite with many children and adults.
 All of his novels except The Boy From Earth and Still Life With Children have been short-listed for readers' choice awards.
 Several of his books have been named to Best-of, or Top-ten, or Notable lists by various libraries and publications, including Young Adult Library Services Association, Chicago Public Library, American Library Association, Time Out New York Kids, The Globe and Mail, Quill & Quire.
 His books have been translated into Dutch, French, German, Thai, Korean, Portuguese, Slovenian, Italian, and Polish.

 Life and work

 Scrimger was born in Montreal, Quebec, Canada in 1957, moving to Toronto, Ontario at the age of 2.
 He attended Edgewood Public School, Deer Park Public School and North Toronto Collegiate Institute.
 He describes himself as "a combination class clown and nerd", earning both scholarships and detentions.
 In 1979 he graduated from the University of Toronto with honours in History and English.
 After university he worked as a waiter and traveled in Europe.
 It was there that he started his first novel, which he describes as "a stinker".
 It was never published.

 He returned to Toronto, got married and started a family, working at restaurants in the evenings and looking after his children during the day.
 In the early 1990s the plight of the homeless people he passed on his way to and from work in downtown Toronto caught his attention.
 They later became the inspiration for Crosstown (1996, Riverbank Press) a book which is by turns tragic and laugh out loud amusing, a combination which Scrimger maintained through most of his works.

 While attending a one-week writing program at the Humber College School for Writers, Scrimger wrote a humorous story about a stay-at-home dad going shopping with his kids.
 That piece and others like it were published in The Globe and Mail, and later turned into the book Still Life With Children (1997, HarperCollins).